dragonswap-app/dragonswap-airdrop-and-staker/README.md

 Initial tokens will be released through the Airdrop contract, once unlocked they can be staked in order to generate earnings.

 ## Airdrop & Staker
-The `Airdrop` contract serves to distribute the initial portions of Dragonswap tokens.
+The `Airdrop` contract serves to safely distribute the portions of tokens.

 An `Airdrop` contract instance can distribute only a single token.